 - Community Room A has a ceiling-mounted LCD projector and projection screen, Blu-ray/DVD player, VHS player, tape/CD player, and three wireless microphones.
 A cable is provided for connecting a laptop to the projector.
 Please inform us if you wish to connect into the sound system as well.

-- Community Room B and Study Room 2 each have a Projection Screen (a portable LCD projector may be requested).
+- Community Room B has a built-in projection screen (a portable LCD projector may be requested).

 - The Computer Classroom comes with 20 student computers, 1 instructor station, a ceiling-mounted LCD projector and screen, and color printers.